HRM-001: Authorization of Volunteers in the Work PlaceDate: 07/08/2003 Status: Final

 Unauthorized employment of dependent family members of non-immigrant aliens is a violation of federal law with potential liability for both the dependent family member and the University.
 Such dependent family members may not volunteer or engage in unpaid employment in positions at the University that normally are paid positions.
 Accordingly, volunteer activities of such dependent family members must be limited to charitable activities on behalf of social service organizations, religious organizations, non-profit groups, etc.

-Please contact the Office of Compliance and Immigration Services if you have any questions about whether a foreign national and/or their dependents may volunteer at the University.
+Please contact Immigration Services if you have any questions about whether a foreign national and/or their dependents may volunteer at the University.

 To authorize and document volunteer activities, departments must use the forms referred to in this policy.
 Any exceptions to these forms of documentation must include all the items of information present in the Long and Short-Term Volunteer Forms respectively, depending on which form is applicable to the situation, and receive approval from the Director of Risk Management.
 See guidelines for Documentation for Volunteers at the University of Virginia.